 Cameron Huddleston: Yes, you are right, David, and thank you so much.
 My mother, who did have Alzheimer’s disease, was living in a memory care facility and unfortunately the virus was spreading around her facility and she contracted it and her facility was not allowing COVID positive residents to quarantine there.
 She was actually in hospice care too, but the hospice facility was not allowing COVID positive patients either.
 And so I brought her to my home to care for her in her final days.
 It was incredibly difficult, but I was so glad that I was able to be there with her.

 Sandy Block: Cameron, I’m really sorry to hear that.
 I also lost my father just a couple of weeks ago.
 He was in memory care.
-Unfortunately, it wasn’t a COVID issue, but certainly COVID affected our ability to see him and spend time with him.
+Fortunately, it wasn’t a COVID issue, but certainly COVID affected our ability to see him and spend time with him.
 We were able to see him towards the end when he went into hospice, but I share your experience, and again, I send my sympathies.
 I can’t imagine losing someone as young as your mother was.

 Cameron Huddleston: Yes.
 Thank you.
 She was just a month away from turning 78.
 So, yes, relatively young and she was relatively young when she was diagnosed with Alzheimer’s at the age of 65.

 David Muhlbaum: Well, Cameron, you’re not just among friends, but you’re among fellow members of the so-called sandwich generation.
 Not only was your mother relatively young, so then, were you.
 And I imagine that in terms of getting your message out, this may be a bit of an advantage.
 People see you in videos, doing media, et cetera, and maybe think, “she went through all that?
 I’d better get on the stick!“ So let me turn this into a question: When is the right time to start talking to your parents about their finances?